momumi/x86-zig/notes/avx_encoding.md

         * `vpaddb zmm0 {k3} {z}, zmm1, zmm2` (zeroing)
 * EVEX.b
     * broadcast / RC (rounding control) / SAE context (behaviour depends on instruction)
+    * EVEX.b encodes three different things, but can only encode one at a time
+        * Can only use RC/SAE when last operand is a register (RC vs SAE depends on instruction)
+        * Can only use broadcast when last operand is a memory
     * broadcast a single element across the destination register
-        * Used when vector instruction has memory as a source operand
         * Written like `m32bcst`, `m64bcst` in manual
+        * Only when source operand is from memory.
         * Repeats the given value in memory to create a packed vector
         * eg: m32bcst: `DWORD [RAX]{1to4}` repeats RAX 4 times to create 128 bit value
         * broadcast double: